 Welcome to the Governors section of our website.
 The aims and values of the school at the centre of everything we do as governors.
 Our priority is to ensure each and every child receives the best education possible.

-The Governing Body contributes to the strategic leadership of the school by working in close partnership with the Headteacher and the school staff to provide both support and challenge.
-However, it is not expected to be involved with the day-to-day management of the school.
+The Governing Board contributes to the strategic leadership of the school by working in close partnership with the Headteacher and school staff to provide both support and challenge.
+We are not involved with the day-to-day management of the school.